- Gladys Childs

 What you say goes, God, and stays, as permanent as the heavens.
 Your truth never goes out of fashion; it’s as relevant as the earth when the sun comes up.
 Your Word and truth are dependable as ever; that’s what you ordered—you set the earth going.
 If your revelation hadn’t delighted me so, I would have given up when the hard times came.
 But I’ll never forget the advice you gave me; you saved my life with those wise words.
 Save me!
 I’m all yours.
 I look high and low for your words of wisdom.
 The wicked lie in ambush to destroy me, but I’m only concerned with your plans for me.
 I see the limits to everything human, but the horizons can’t contain your commands!
 (Note: The translator for this version is not always so wordy.
 I like this version and use it sometimes.)

 It sounds like you want to read the bible in its entirety.
 You should.
-How can we call ourselves Christians if we have not even taken the time to read through the entire bible.
-So secondly, start reading in the New Testament.
-Yes, the New Testament, which is in the second part of the bible.
-Just because we start reading most books from the front, does not mean it always works.
+How can we call ourselves Christians if we have not even taken the time to read through the entire bible?
+So secondly, start reading the New Testament.
+Yes, the New Testament is in the second part of the bible.
+Just because we start reading most books from the front does not mean it always works.
 I would say the bible is one of the books that you do not start from the beginning.
 Reading the New Testament first engages you immediately into the life of Jesus and the beginnings of the Christian church.
 And there is no scripture that says, "Thee shouldest did read thy bible from the beginning."
 (I translated that into Elizabethan English just for fun.)

 Thirdly, if the goal is to read the bible in its entirety, after reading the New Testament, begin reading the Old Testament.
 Begin with Genesis and work your way through to the end of this testament.
-To be completely honest, there will be sections of books or maybe even a whole book that you will think you are going to die before you complete it.
-(Do not hate me, everyone knows this is true, they just will not say it.)
-Being a bit frustrated, at times, is normal.
-The reason people tend to struggle a bit with certain sections is because culture (and what is important to that culture) changes over time...just like language.
+To be completely honest, there will be sections of books or maybe even a whole book that you will think you will die before you complete it.
+(Do not hate me, everyone knows this is true, they will not say it.)
+Being a bit frustrated, at times, is expected.
+People tend to struggle a bit with certain sections because culture (and what is important to that culture) changes over time...just like language.

-There is a reason all the books in the Old Testament are there, they each serve a beautiful and needed purpose.
-I will not get into that in-depth discussion here, because that is its own blog, instead I will give one short example.
+There is a reason all the books in the Old Testament are there; they each serve a beautiful and needed purpose.
+I will not get into that in-depth discussion here because that is its own blog.
+Instead, I will give one short example.
 If you are reading a long list of "who begot who," it might be trying to: make claims about social roles, organize a narrative, tell the difference between insiders and outsiders, tell a story, or tell us where Jesus came from.
 When we understand the purpose and context of a book, it helps us engage with it more.
-You can buy a study bible and it will provide scholarly information to help you better understand the context of the scriptures.
+You can buy a study bible providing scholarly information to help you better understand the context of the scriptures.
 Just Google "study bibles."

-In closing, in one of my college New Testament classes I taught, I had two Muslim students take the class.
+In closing, I had two Muslim students take one of my college New Testament classes I taught.
 They were horrified when I asked, "For the Christians in the room, who has read the entire bible?"
 Only one student raised his hand.
-The Muslim students said that they could not believe Christians would not read their scriptures and one said, and I quote, "How can you call yourself a Christian if you do not even know what your scriptures say?"
-I asked the Muslim students if they had read their scriptures, the Qur'an, and they looked at me as if I was crazy as they answered, "Yes.
+The Muslim students said that they could not believe Christians would not read their scriptures, and one said, and I quote, "How can you call yourself a Christian if you do not even know what your scriptures say?"
+I asked the Muslim students if they had read their scriptures, the Qur'an, and they looked at me as if I was crazy, and they answered, "Yes.
 To be a Muslim is to read the Qur'an."

 To be a Christian is to read the bible.

-My prayer for you and others who are struggling to read the bible: "God, be with Mac and other individuals who struggle with reading the bible.
-Let them know it is okay, You will guide them to the plan that works for them.
-I pray as they read the scriptures, they will learn more about You and Your love, grace, mercy, and awesomeness.
+My prayer for you and others who are struggling to read the bible: "God, be with Mac and others who struggle with reading the bible.
+Let them know it is okay.
+You will guide them to the plan that works for them.
+As they read the scriptures, I pray they will learn more about You and Your love, grace, mercy, and awesomeness.
 May they connect with the people in the bible and learn from their lives.
-Help them when they struggle through certain sections and give them understanding and strength to continue.
+Help them when they struggle through certain sections and give them the understanding and strength to continue.
 May they learn how to bring honor and glory to You through their study.
 Amen."